liqd/thentos/docs/terminology.md

 A user group is a set that contains users and other user groups.

-Motivation: User groups are needed for giving permissions to many users in one atomic operation.
+Motivation: User groups are needed for granting certain access privileges to many users at once.
 An example for why groups of groups can be useful: consider the groups `user`, `confirmed user`, `admin`.
-An `admin` is a `confirmed user` with something extra.
+An `admin` is a `confirmed user` with something extra, and every `confirmed user` is a `user` with something extra.
 Groups of groups allow us to construct a group by expressing that directly.

 ### Persona Group

 Persona groups are very similar to user groups.
 In fact, while they still live inside thentos, they are the equivalent of user groups for web apps.
-Where user groups are about users, persona groups are about personas.
-And where a user group is valid in a thentos installation globally, a persona group is local to a web app registered with thentos.
+While user groups are about users, persona groups are about personas.
+And while a user group is valid in a thentos installation globally, a persona group is local to a web app registered with thentos.
 (If thentos only serves one web app, this is not much of a distinction.
 But if there are many web apps